By Marika Sboros

 - Was not based on current scientific evidence;

-- Contradicted international and local guidelines for complementary feeding adopted by organisations like the World Health Organisation;
+- Contradicted international and local guidelines for complementary feeding that organisations like the World Health Organisation has adopted;

 - Could negatively affect a baby’s health, growth and development; and